A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Applications

 We extend the CLRP to be (recoverable) robust against uncertainty in the customer demands, which are modeled using a finite set of scenarios.
 In our two-stage robust problem formulation, the first-stage decisions relate to which warehouse locations from a given set of potential candidates are to be opened and how to size them.
 For each scenario, the second-stage decisions involve allocating customers to warehouses and forming delivery tours from each warehouse to the assigned customers.
-In addition, warehouse sizes can be increased or additional warehouses can be opened in the second stage at an increased cost.
+In addition, as in~\cite{alvarez}, warehouse sizes can be increased or additional warehouses can be opened in the second stage at an increased cost.
 An unlimited number of homogeneous, capacitated vehicles are available and each customer is supplied by only one vehicle.
 Each vehicle tour ends at the same warehouse that it starts from and visits only customers along the way.
 In addition to cost minimization, the objective of the problem also incorporates the minimization of vehicle emissions resulting from the delivery tours chosen in the second stage.
+A detailed description of the full model is provided in \if\arxivVersion0 the supplementary material (Section~B). \else \ref{sec:appendix-2-LRP}. \fi